bpardee/rumx/README.md

 ## TODO

+I'm rewriting the list logic.
+List stuff will soon be deprecated.

 Figure out the "NameError - uninitialized constant Rack::File:" error that occurs frequently on startup and seems related to the tree not displaying correctly.
 Works okay with refresh.
+(Current workaround is to require 'rack/file in server.rb)

 Api doc non-existent.